scalacenter/scala-advent-of-code/docs/puzzles/day15.md

 https://adventofcode.com/2021/day/15

 ## Problem
 The problem in its essence is that of finding the least-costly path through a graph.
-This problem is solved by Dijkstra Algorithm, nicely explained in this [Computerphile video](https://www.youtube.com/watch?v=GazC3A4OQTE).
+This problem is solved by Dijkstra's algorithm, nicely explained in this [Computerphile video](https://www.youtube.com/watch?v=GazC3A4OQTE).

 ## Domain Model
 The two domain entities we are working with are the game map and an individual cell of that map.
 In presence of the game map, a cell is fully described by a pair of its coordinates.